 “We need to maintain low costs, otherwise nobody is going to be able to afford the energy transition,” China diplomat Li Zhenmin said in an interview with Bloomberg Television on May 1.
 “What I’m worried about is if the U.S. and European Union continue to insist on that approach (tariffs), it would result in a delay in the substitution of fossil fuels by renewables globally.”
 Meanwhile, China is plugging its economy into more coal fired power plants than any other country in the world.

 If Brazil and Argentina want to import China solar panels instead of making their own, then that is their prerogative.
 The U.S. should not be reliant on foreign multinationals to power the energy grid, especially considering that some states are moving to mandate renewable energy instead of domestic fuel sources, namely natural gas.
+U.S. energy sources should be diverse, and abundant, with domestic sources and manufacturing playing the major role.

 This week, CPA’s economic team released an industry report titled “The U.S. Solar Supply Chain 2025: Building a Strong and Resilient American Solar Industry.”
 The report highlights the critical state of the U.S. domestic solar manufacturing industry and lays out actionable policy recommendations to secure America’s abundant energy future through a diversified energy portfolio that includes a robust advanced solar manufacturing technology supply chain, while reducing dependence on Chinese imports.

 The report documents how roughly $35 billion in solar investments made since the 2022 IRA law are in doubt.
 Long term viability is severely threatened by Chinese overproduction, price manipulation, and circumvention of trade laws across the entire solar supply chain.
 Overproduction has led to falling global prices, cutting into the return on investment calculations made by domestic producers.
-This has led to financial losses in the solar market here, even among China’s solar companies.
-A bulk of the new product coming into the U.S. is from China companies in Southeast Asia, a trend that prompted at least two trade cases during the Biden years.

 Solar is a matter of energy security and economic security.
 Given China’s corporate position in global solar, it was a given they would set up shop in the U.S. to benefit from the IRA tax credits.

 But with recent concerns over their position, coupled with additional geopolitical strains (like the UFLPA), China companies may find themselves out of favor.
 Still, the U.S. needs to build up its own capacity if it wants to compete with the Chinese multinationals when selling to the big end users – the utility companies and solar project developers.
 To entice the building of that capacity, Washington will have to use the usual trade tools from tariffs and quotas.
 Even with the IRA, China has proven to be the price setter.
 They can easily own the market thanks to their pricing power caused by overproduction and subsidies.
 The U.S. participant risks being kicked out of its own home market by the China rival.
 No amount of U.S. subsidies would be enough to compete.
+And existing tariffs on companies in Southeast Asia, like Trina Solar, may be too low to matter.

 China-based Trina Solar’s Market Access to U.S. Faces Increasing Hurdles